Colored operads, series on colored operads, and combinatorial generating systems: Series on colored operads and bud generating systems

-The purpose of this section is to describe the coefficients of $\ColorTypes(\Sync(\Bca))$, the series of colors types of the synchronous series of $\Bca$, in the particular case when $\Bca$ is unambiguous.
-We shall give two descriptions: a first one involving a system of functional equations of series of $\K [[\Ybb_\Ccr]]$, and a second one involving a recurrence relation on the coefficients of a series of $\K [[\Xbb_\Ccr \sqcup \Ybb_\Ccr]]$.
+Let us now describe the coefficients of $\ColorTypes(\Sync(\Bca))$, the series of colors types of the synchronous series of $\Bca$, in the particular case when $\Bca$ is unambiguous.
+We shall give two descriptions: a first one involving a system of functional equations of series of $\K \Han{\Han{\Ybb_\Ccr}}$, and a second one involving a recurrence relation on the coefficients of a series of $\K \Han{\Han{\Xbb_\Ccr \sqcup \Ybb_\Ccr}}$. \medbreak